wp-plugins/squirrly-seo/readme.txt

 articles add only some paragraphs, not the whole article.
 As for the images, you can use the Copyright-Free images that we offer, to make sure you will not have any legal problems.
 Follow the license-compliance guidance we offer for each of them.

-= Do I get support for your Wordpress SEO Plugin? = Yes, we are focused on Delivering Happiness and this comes along with a good support package.
+= Do I get support for your WordPress SEO Plugin? = Yes, we are focused on Delivering Happiness and this comes along with a good support package.
 We have a track record of replying in under 5 hours to any request, no matter the time of day.
 And we also fix any problems which you may encounter very fast, so Squirrly is trust-worthy.